PNNL-Comp-Mass-Spec/PgSQL-Table-Creator-Helper/Readme.md

 # PgSQL Table Creator Helper

-This program processes a SQL DDL file with `CREATE INDEX` commands and renames the column names referenced by the DDL statements to use new names defined in a mapping file (or files).
+This program processes a PostgreSQL DDL file with `CREATE INDEX` commands and renames the column names referenced by the Postgres DDL statements to use new names defined in a mapping file (or files).

 This program is derived from the PgSQL View Creator Helper program, available at